Divyansh Singh Panwar

 Divyansh Singh Panwar (born 19 October 2002) is an Indian sport shooter.
 He won the silver medal in the 10 metre air rifle event at the 2019 ISSF World Cup in Beijing and secured a quota position for India at the 2020 Summer Olympics where he achieved rank 32 at the Men's 10 metre air rifle event.

 Early life

 Panwar was born on 19 October 2002 to Ashok Panwar, a staff at the Sawai Man Singh Hospital in Jaipur, and Nirmala Devi, a qualified nurse.
-Panwar took up shooting in 2014 at the age of 12 and initially used his elder sister Anjali's weapons at the Jangpura shooting range in Jaipur.
+Panwar took up shooting in 2014 at the age of 12 and initially used his elder sister Anjali's weapons at the Jagatpura shooting range in Jaipur.
 In 2017, his father became worried by his "PUBG addiction" and enrolled him at the Dr. Karni Singh Shooting Range in New Delhi where he trained under Deepak Kumar Dubey.

 Career

 Panwar won two gold medals at the 2018 ISSF Junior World Cup in Suhl.
 The trio of Panwar, Hriday Hazarika and Shahu Tushar Mane won gold in the junior men's team 10 metre air rifle event with a score of 1875.3, a world junior record.
 In the junior mixed team event, Panwar and Elavenil Valarivan broke the world junior record, scoring 498.6, to clinch gold.

 At the 2018 ISSF World Shooting Championships in Changwon, Panwar and Shreya Agarwal won bronze in the 10 metre air rifle junior mixed team event.

 After finishing 12th in the individual 10 metre air rifle event of 2019 ISSF World Cup in Delhi, Panwar won silver at the same event in Beijing.
 He secured India's fourth quota spot in shooting discipline at the 2020 Summer Olympics with the performance.
 Paired with Anjum Moudgil in the mixed team event at the World Cup, he won gold in Beijing, gold in Munich and bronze in Rio de Janeiro.
 At the 2019 World Cup Final in Putian, Panwar bagged gold in the individual 10 metre air rifle, and gold in the mixed team event with Croatia's Snježana Pejčić.

 In May 2019, he was promoted from developmental group to core group of the Target Olympic Podium Scheme.